Loafcat Launches Telegram Game With Huge Giveaways And Gaming Studio Partnership

+(MENAFN- GlobeNewsWire - Nasdaq) Loafcat is a community and token on the Solana blockchain.

-(MENAFN- Zex PR Wire) Abu Dhabi, UAE, 26th December 2024, ZEX PR WIRE , Loafcat is excited to announce the launch of their Play-to-Win Telegram game.
+Abu Dhabi, UAE , Dec.
+26, 2024 (GLOBE NEWSWIRE) -- Loafcat is excited to announce the launch of their Play-to-Win Telegram game.
 The game features raffles, airdrops, competitions, and a minimum guaranteed $25k end-of-season prize pool for players.
 This is the first of many games in the expanding Loafcat Universe.

 The project is reinvesting 100% of revenue back into the token ecosystem through marketing, game development, and buy-and-burn of the $LOAFCAT token on the Solana blockchain to reward holders and community members.